-Tower's new, simpler products have resulted in a decrease in NZ House claim frequency, however, this positive result has been offset by an increase in severity, driven by a number of large house fires and the increased costs relating to increasing Health & Safety costs and asbestos testing requirements which is an industry-wide issue driven by regulatory change.
+Tower's new, simpler products have resulted in a decrease in NZ House claim frequency, however, this positive result has been offset by an increase in severity, driven by a number of large house fires and the increased costs relating to increasing Health & Safety costs and asbestos testing requirements which are both industry-wide issues driven by regulatory change.
 In response to these issues Tower has strengthened pricing and improved its underwriting criteria and expects to see improved outcomes in the coming year.